bdecon/econ_data/bd_CPS/README.md

 ### Acknowlegements

 Many many thanks to John Schmitt for countless hours of kind and patient guidance.
 Many thanks to the staff and management of CEPR for giving me the chance to learn about the CPS.
 Thanks to EPI, and Ben Zipperer in particular, for providing very helpful documentation.
-Thanks to NBER, FRBATL, FRBKC, IPUMS, Urban Institute, Tom Augspurger, and of course the wonderful staff of BLS and Census, for making analysis of the CPS possible for normal people like me, by providing useful information.
+Thanks to NBER, FRBATL, FRBKC, IPUMS, Urban Institute, Tom Augspurger, and staff of BLS and Census, for making analysis of the CPS easier by putting helpful information online.

 <a name="contact"/>